grellyd/CityLights/README.md

 - Research into the bases of procedurally generated content. (complete)
 - Creation of a grid structure to handle the map elements on a macro scale (in progress)
 - Implementation of the Perlin Noise generator (in progress)
-- -->Inital structures (complete)
+- -->Initial structures (complete)
 - --> Prime number generator (testing required)
-- --> Creating unique vectors for each tile corner, that  will be shared with neighboring tiles (theory complete, code needed)
+- --> Creating unique vectors for each tile corner, which will be shared with neighboring tiles (theory complete, code needed)
 - --> Noise generation on a single tile
 - --> Smoothing of noise function
 - --> Application to the entire grid